 - Numerical data

-As the name suggests, mixed methods combines both qualitative and quantitative methods.
+As the name suggests, mixed methods combine both qualitative and quantitative methods.

 Secondary Research and Sources

-Secondary research is an examination of other researchers’ research studies.
-Secondary sources include:
+Secondary research examines other researchers’ studies.
+Examples of secondary sources include:

 - Reference works